sengsgx/sengsgx/README.md

 #TODOs
 * localhost destination IPs through(!) tunnel are not yet working, because currently lwIP interprets them internally and refuses them;
 * make IPs and Ports easier configurable at SENG Server, Runtime and SDK
+* SENG currently does not make use of lwIP's IPv6 support yet

 ##sgx-ra-tls
 * simplfy configuration of subscription key (note: newer version of sgx-ra-tls now also support the new IAS authentication method)